Rajim Kumbh Mela: Location information

-2017 Rajim Kumbh
+2017 Rajim Kumbh Mela

-In the year 2017, the Kumbh was organized from February 10th to 24th.
+In the year 2017, the Kumbh was organized from February 10 to 24.

-Rajim Kumbh 2017 was significant and very auspicious as it had taken the form of a Maha Kumbh upon its completion of 12 years.
+Rajim Kumbh Mela 2017 was significant and very auspicious as it had taken the form of a Maha Kumbh upon its completion of 12 years.
 The Rajim Maha Kumbh was attended by about a million pilgrims mostly sadhus and mahants.
 The fest embarked a plethora of religious ceremonies, functions and celebration across Rajim and the state.

-2020 Rajim Kumbh
+2020 Rajim Kumbh Mela

-In the year 2020, the Kumbh will be organized from February 9th to 21st.
+In the year 2020, the Kumbh was organized from February 9 to 21.

 How to Reach Rajim

 By Air:- Swami Vivekananda Airport at Raipur is the nearest airport to Rajim, 43.6 km away.
 Raipur is connected to major cities in India by air.
 It has direct air connectivity with New Delhi, Mumbai, Bhopal, Pune, Hyderabad, Nagpur, and Indore.
 Taxi services are available to reach Rajim from Raipur airport.

 By Train:- Raipur railway station is a major junction of south east central railway zone.
 It has many long-distance and direct trains to almost all parts of India.

 By Road:- Rajim is well connected by road.
 Regular bus services are available from Raipur (46 km).